The Nile Chakras

 Above: the tree of life within animalistic man

-THE THROAT OF TRUTH: the trachea opens the portal of communication with freedom of expression.
+THE THROAT OF VOICE: the trachea opens the portal of communication with freedom of expression.
 The Greeks called Hermopolis “The City of Hermes” since they identified him with the divine herald, Thoth.
-The portico of the temple existed until 1825 when it was drawn by early European explorers and published on prints.
-In art, Thoth was often depicted as a man with the head of an ibis or a baboon.
+The turquoise portico of the temple lasted until 1825 when it was drawn by early European explorers and published on prints.
+In art, Thoth was often depicted as a sacred ibis or a hamadryas baboon—a reference to the restless nature of the “monkey mind”.

-THE SOLAR PLEXUS OF POWER: the third chakra is devoted to awakened ability and manifested potential.
-The primal god at Thebes was Amun, usually depicted wearing the double crown of Egypt—representing dominion over all the land.
-Often associated with strength, courage and power, Amun was usually portrayed as a serpent.
+THE SOLAR PLEXUS OF POWER: the yellow third chakra is devoted to awakened ability and manifested potential.
+The primal god at Thebes was Amun-Ra, usually depicted wearing the double crown of Egypt—representing dominion over all the land.
+Often associated with strength, courage and power, Amun-Ra was often portrayed as a bull.
 Thebes was the capital of Egypt during the Middle and New Kingdoms.

-THE ROOT OF SURVIVAL: the ram chakra is dedicated to Khnum.
+THE ROOT OF SURVIVAL: this red chakra is dedicated to Khnum.
 The god of creation sits on the potter’s wheel and forms people out of clay.
 Rams are considered a symbol of virility due to their rutting behaviour.
 The sexually violent rut is characterised by increased testosterone, exaggerated dimorphisms and aggressive posturing.
 Elephantine and Philae were dedicated to Osiris and Isis—the ancient gods of fertility.

 Above: the evergreen Khnum flanked by death (Nephthys) and rebirth (Isis)